 These highly-cited journals publish original, peer-reviewed research in chemistry and chemistry-related disciplines.

-The journals below are highly-cited review publications.
-Review journals synthesize the findings of original research to determine the state of research in a given area or the scientific consensus (or lack thereof) on a given topic.
-They do not publish original laboratory research.
+The journals below are highly-cited review journals.
+Review journals publish meta-analyses that synthesize the findings of original research.
+Meta-analyses describe the state of research in a given area or the scientific consensus (or lack thereof) on a given topic.